EOSC Co-Creation 9/1/2020–3/31/2021

 - A roadmap post 2021 towards responsible and sustainable research merit system for European organisations encouraging European researchers to create FAIR data.
 The roadmap is based on the overview produced in part one and will create a bridge leading from the current state to the future vision.

-Funded Co-Creation projects are:
+Funded Co-Creation projects were:

 - Study Proposal #16: European overview of career merit systems